Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 We don't need to launch the annotation job; we are only creating one to demonstrate our ability to create a dataset.

+# Good Annotator Instructions (Handling Uncertainty)

+This is a very challenging classification task and so we should provide clear examples and instructions to potential annotators.

+1. We may choose to have annotators try to label an image as pneumonia or not (binary classification); if this is the case, we should include an Unknown or Other option to account for uncertainty in an annotation.
+2. We may also choose to have annotators describe how likely they think a case of pneumonia is in a given image, and we could measure this on a numerical scale; 0-n for their confidence that an image contains pneumonia symptoms or not.
+A scale like this automatically includes room for low-confidence and uncertainty.
+3. In our Proposal document, we will discuss our design choices and methods for quality assurance.

+It is suggested that we start with an Appen job-template, and customize it to this particular task.
+And we can read more about the platform, next.